What will be your reaction to my salad that contains purple to blue marbles?

 Dwarf Purple Heart has a maturity time of 75 days, and the plant extends up to 4 feet on maturity.

-I love this tomato variety for its heart shape, fruit, and rich dusky rose-purple shade expecting a cherry-sized tomato.
+This tomato variety is famous for its heart shape, fruit, and rich dusky rose-purple shade expecting cherry-sized tomatoes.

 The fruit has beefsteak size, weighing 6-16 oz per fruit.